-Before a child can attend EarlyVentures, parents/guardians must provide documentation of any known allergy.
-EarlyVentures will maintain current information about the allergy in the child's file and an Individualized Child Care Program Plan (ICCPP) will be developed.
+Before a child can attend Early Ventures, parents/guardians must provide documentation of any known allergy.
+Early Ventures will maintain current information about the allergy in the child's file and an Individualized Child Care Program Plan (ICCPP) will be developed.
 The ICCPP will include a description of the allergy, specific triggers, avoidance techniques, symptoms of an allergic reaction, and procedures for responding to an allergic reaction, including medication, dosages, and a doctor's contact information.
-EarlyVentures staff will review ICCPPs at least annually or following any changes made to allergy-related information in a child's file or on their ICCPP.
-Documentation of staff review will be kept at EarlyVentures.
+Early Ventures staff will review ICCPPs at least annually or following any changes made to allergy-related information in a child's file or on their ICCPP.
+Documentation of staff review will be kept at Early Ventures.

 Children's allergy information will be readily available at all times including when on site and when on field trips.
-Allergy information will also be readily available to all EarlyVentures staff in areas where food is served.
+Allergy information will also be readily available to all Early Ventures staff in areas where food is prepared and served.

-EarlyVentures staff will contact a child's parent or legal guardian as soon as possible in any instance of exposure or allergic reaction that requires medication or medical intervention.
-EarlyVentures will call emergency medical services when epinephrine is administered to a child during care.
+Early Ventures staff will contact a child's parent or legal guardian as soon as possible in any instance of exposure or allergic reaction that requires medication or medical intervention.
+Early Ventures will call emergency medical services when epinephrine is administered to a child during care.

-MEDICATION POLICY
+MEDICATION PROCEDURES